The Future is Log-Gaussian: ResNets and Their Infinite-Depth-and-Width Limit at Initialization: Proof of main results

-where $\th_{k}$ is the angle such that $\th_k=\cos^{-1}(\al^k)$ \end{lem} \begin{proof} From the definition of $X_\ell$ from \eqref{eq:Xell_defn} as a sum of three terms, the covariance can be written as a sum over pairwise combinations of the terms.
+\begin{proof} From the definition of $X_\ell$ from \eqref{eq:Xell_defn} as a sum of three terms, the covariance can be written as a sum over pairwise combinations of the terms.
 The terms involving $g_1^\ell,g_1^{\ell^\prime}$ are mean $0$ and independent from layer to layer, so these terms has no contribution to the covariance.
 We remain with

 The result then follows since $\norm{g^\ell}^2 = n$, $g^\ell$ is independent of $g^{\ell^\prime}$, applying the approximation given in Conjecture \ref{conj:hypoactivation} and the result of Lemma \ref{lm:cov}. \end{proof}